By Ireland specialist Max

 Boxty is a traditionally Irish dish, a potato-based pancake somewhere between a latke and a scone.
 Gallagher’s Boxty House in the fashionable Temple Bar district puts a twist on these humble little cakes, stuffing them with everything from vegetarian chili to beef medallions with a creamy mushroom sauce.
 It’s very popular with the locals, so be sure to call ahead for reservations.

 I’m particularly fond of Irish milk, cream, butter and, especially, ice cream.
 And my preferred ice cream comes from Murphy’s on Wicklow Street.
-The Dingle-based creamery offers the standard options, like coffee and butterscotch, but also a range of more unusual flavors, including caraway, gin, Dingle sea salt, and Irish whiskey.
+The Dingle-based creamery offers the standard options, like coffee and butterscotch, but also a range of more unusual flavours, including caraway, gin, Dingle sea salt, and Irish whiskey.